 - A short ride to look at how to handle different traffic situations

 Intro to Bike Traffic Skills is held at OCBC at on the 2nd Saturday of each month and the cost per student is $25.
-Our Family Traffic Skills Ride, for children under 16 and their parents, is held on the 3rd or 4th Saturday, depending on scheduling. ( April to September, private classes can be arranged at other times).
+Our Family Traffic Skills Ride, for children under 16 and their parents, is held on the 4th Saturday of every month from April to September (private classes can be arranged at other times).

 Students should bring their own bike and helmet (or loaners are available), and should have done the paperwork stuff below.
-To sign up for this class follow this link.
+To sign up for this class click the button below.